scalecube/scalecube-js/README.md

 [![Join the chat at https://gitter.im/scalecube-js/Lobby](https://badges.gitter.im/scalecube-js/Lobby.svg)](https://gitter.im/scalecube-js/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+> **NOTICE** versions 0.0.x are experimental without LTS or the API and behavior might change from patch to patch

 # Scalecube-js
 Microservices library inspired by the java scalecube-services. scalecube-js provides an abstraction toolkit to provision and consume microservices as such the interaction model is by a service api avoiding tight-coupeling between service implemntation and technology.